Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Productive Idleness through Workers' Creativity

-Similar effects on the accumulated production differential are observed (Figure \ref{fig:innoVH}).
-A larger step size $\zeta$ allows for faster convergence but also increases long-term variability.
+Similar effects on the accumulated production differential $V_H$ are observed (Figure \ref{fig:innoVH}).
+A larger step size $\zeta$ induces a faster convergence and more long-term variability.
 A higher frequency of ideas $g$ entails quicker stabilization, up to a certain point.
 This effect is particularly visible as $\zeta$ increases: a larger step size implies longer development times, so ideas accumulate relatively faster compared to the R\&D capacity.
-To summarize, more frequent but moderate innovations seem to be the best combination to ensure both a rapid stabilization of the production process and a long-term persistence in its stability (i.e., low variability).
+To summarize, more frequent but moderate innovations seem to be the best combination to ensure both a rapid stabilization of the production process and long-term stability.

 As shown in Figure \ref{fig:innoIR}, the intentional idleness rate is increasing as the firm innovates.
-This result is rather trivial as shorter phase duration and unchanged demand reduce the need for funds (both workforce and capital).
-Unintentional idleness also increases as innovations are implemented as reflected in the Monte Carlo mean, and its variability, most notably, rises.
-Since idleness rates are smoothed over 5,000 periods, this variability occurs between runs, reflecting the diversity of innovation trajectories.
-Variability is also larger for a higher average jump size $\zeta$.
+This result is expected as shorter phase durations reduce the need for funds (both workforce and capital).
+Unintentional idleness also increases as innovations are implemented: both the Monte Carlo mean variability tend to rise over time and are higher when the step size $\zeta$ is large.
+Moreover, the Monte Carlo variability is higher when ideas are less frequent (high $g$).
+Because idle rates are strongly smoothed, the Monte Carlo variability mostly depicts the variability across simulations (as opposed to within a simulation), reflecting the diversity of innovation trajectories (strong path dependency).

-Note that this is intertwined with the variability in production discussed earlier.
-While both intentional and unintentional idleness grow as the firm innovates and the process converges to a stable regime, it is also apparent that Monte Carlo variability in idleness is connected to the same degree of variability in the production differential.
+This is intertwined with the variability in production discussed earlier.
+While both intentional and unintentional idleness grow as the firm innovates and the process converges to a stable regime, it is also apparent that the Monte Carlo variability in idleness is connected with the same degree of variability in the production differential.
 The former phenomenon may result from efficient production leading to periods of excess output, compensated by reactive idleness.
 The latter, however, is less trivial.
-This emerging variability may be related to shifts in the temporal structures, which, as shown in the previous section, can yield highly divergent dynamics.
-Some trajectories of process duration may indeed be more beneficial for the firm than others.
+The emerging between-run variability in both production and idleness is likely related to shifts in the temporal structures, which, as shown in the previous section, can yield a variety of dynamics.
+Some trajectories of process duration may indeed be more beneficial to the firm than others, depending on the very temporal structure as well as the MES.